 Step 4: Begin Layer One

 Start at the bottom of each shoe and work your way around each shoe.
 Keep wetting down the fibers as you work.
 Press them onto the shoe with your fingers or use a small folded piece of bubble wrap to do this with.
 Once you have covered the whole area of each shoe repeat the process twice or even three more times.

 The thickness of each layer will determine how many layers you will need to add to your slippers.
 If a thicker felt is required, add one or two more layers.
 Always err on the safe side, too thin is to result in failure when starting out.

-Smooth the wool down as you go and rub gently at first and then a little more firmly to smooth out any uneven patches.
-Put you hands into the shoe and use a piece of bubble wrap folded. to smooth the whole of the project down properly.
-Once done, you are now ready to move onto the next layer
+Smooth down the wool as you go and rub gently at first and then a little more firmly to smooth out any uneven patches.
+Put your hands into the shoe and use a piece of bubble wrap folded to smooth the whole of the project down properly.
+Once done, you are now ready to move onto the next layer.

 Massage each completed layer of fiber with your hands or use a piece of folded bubble wrap.
 Place one hand into the shoe and then use the other to massage the fibers.
 Do this gently at first as you don't want the fibers to mat together properly until you have completed all three layers of the slipper.

 Step 7: Begin Layer Two

 Repeat layer one, alternating the direction in which place the fibers down onto the shoe.
 Always try to ensure that the layers are kept as even as is possible.
 Add additional fibers to any areas which have thin spots.